Mairaj001/Face-Recognition-Liveliness-detector/README.md

 ## Models
-### Silent Face Recognition
+### Face Recognition
-The Silent-Face-Recognition library provides a high-accuracy model for face recognition.
+The Face_Recognition library provides a high-accuracy model for face recognition.

 ### Spoof and Anti-Spoof Model
 This model is used to determine whether the detected face is live or a spoof attempt (e.g., photo or video).